This Recipe includes

 You can easily leave it out, especially if you are using a good quality chicken stock.

 The traditional French accompaniment is tagliatelle pasta or mashed potatoes.
-But there are many other possibilities as well such as white rice, brown rice, bulger, or polenta.
+But there are many other possibilities as well such as white rice, brown rice, bulger, polenta, or even a chickpea salad.

-Yes, this is one of those recipes does well frozen, as long as you let it cool to room temperature before freezing.
-Put aside portions in a sealed air-tight container and put it in the freezer.
+Chicken provencal is one of those recipes that does well the next day.
+It also does well frozen as long as you let it cool to room temperature before freezing.

 - 1 cup of tomato coulis